List of Regional Transport Office districts in India

 This is a list of the Indian Regional Transport Offices and the assigned codes for vehicle registration.
-These are broken down to states or Union Territories and their districts.
+These are broken down to states or union territories and their districts.
+These RTO offices, governed by the respective state and union territory Transport Departments, are led by Regional Transport Officers (RTOs) and are tasked with enforcing the Motor Vehicles Act, 1988, and its associated rules.

-AN—Andaman and Nicobar

 AP—Andhra Pradesh

 The Andhra Pradesh state government has decided to issue uniform registration numbers for vehicles across Andhra Pradesh.
-From February 2019, all new vehicles in Andhra Pradesh are registered with all code by default.
+Since February 2019, all new vehicles in Andhra Pradesh are registered with AP-39 code by default.
+Andhra Pradesh is the first state to implement the "one state-one code" policy.

+In 2023, the state government has launched new series, AP-40.